muscar/muscar.github.com/_posts/2014-06-12-swift-doesnt-solve-the-null-reference-problem.markdown

 checks the usefulness of optionals is nullified.
 Implicitly unwrapped optionals rely too much on the programmers' discipline, and let's face it, programmers are not the most disciplined human beings.
-People will use implicitly unwrapped optionals becasue the're easier to use and shorter to write--as a parallel, I've already seen plenty of Swift tutorials that use `var` even when the value doesn't need to change.
+People will use implicitly unwrapped optionals becasue the're easier to use and shorter to write---as a parallel, I've already seen plenty of Swift tutorials that use `var` even when the value doesn't need to change.
 It's natural to choose the path of least resistance, but in programming it's not always the best choice.

 ## In conclusion

-The intent of this post is not bash Swift--it's an interesting language--but to straighten out the issue of Swift's solving the null reference problem, which might lull some people into a false sense of security.
+The intent of this post is not bash Swift---it's an interesting language---but to straighten out the issue of Swift's solving the null reference problem, which might lull some people into a false sense of security.